 Here are three tried-and-true tactics online brands and retailers can use to create better data and leave sh*tty return rates and reviews in the past.

 Customize Product Data for Your Customer Base

 Consumers today are long on ecommerce options but short on time.
-Without much time to browse, product searches are getting more and more specific—and shoppers are getting less and less patient with product data that doesn’t give them all the info they want right away.
+Without much time to browse, product searches are getting more specific—and shoppers are getting less patient with product data that doesn’t give them all the info they want right away.

 Good product data is product data that converts.
 Now is your chance to customize your data to your shoppers’ wants and needs.
 And you can start by checking out what customers have to say about your products (and maybe your competition’s) in their reviews.
 Do a lot of people find the item smaller or larger than they expected?
 Noted: Size is important—so get it right!
 Are a lot of people super happy with the materials and quality of the item?
 Awesome!
-You now know that it’s important to highlight that data next time you list something that uses the same material.
+Be sure to highlight that data the next time you list something that uses the same material.

 Another great way to beef up your product data is to review your website analytics.
 Check out what terms users are typing into the product search bar, which attributes get selected most often when shoppers are filtering their results, and how long website visitors are staying on your FAQ page.
 Look around and you can probably find plenty of data to analyze and improve.